sanjithudupa/discord-stockbot/README.md

 This is a bot I made for Discord in Java called Stock Bot.

 ## Usage
-When the bot is active/online, type stock.(some company's ticker) For example, a valid command would be stock.GOOG
+When the bot is active/online, type stock.(some company's symbol/ticker)
+For example, a valid command would be stock.GOOG

 ## Libraries